 8. Banks to Phase Out OTPs

-The Central Bank of the UAE is introducing a new system for digital payments, replacing one-time passwords (OTPs) with in-app confirmation for transactions.
-Full rollout is expected by March 2026.
+The Central Bank of the UAE is replacing one-time passwords (OTPs) sent via SMS or email with in-app transaction confirmation for digital payments.
+The full rollout is expected by March 2026, shifting authentication to secure ID verification built directly into mobile banking apps.

 9. Single-Use Plastic Ban Expanded

-With these nine new laws in effect, residents and businesses alike will need to adapt to changes that aim to modernise governance, protect the environment, and enhance quality of life across Abu Dhabi and the wider UAE.
+With these nine new laws now in effect, residents and businesses alike will need to adapt to changes that modernise governance, protect the environment, and enhance quality of life across Abu Dhabi and the wider UAE.